ClaimDB: A Fact Verification Benchmark over Large Structured Data: Introduction

 Despite the central role of structured data in real-world decision-making, fact-verification research has largely focused elsewhere.
 Prior work has made important progress on evidence \emph{grounded} in modalities ranging from text and documents to Wikipedia tables, info-boxes, and small relational tables (e.g.,~\citealp{DBLP:conf/iclr/ChenWCZWLZW20, DBLP:conf/nips/SchlichtkrullG023}).
 These settings have enabled significant advances in fact-checking (e.g., ~\citealt{DBLP:conf/iclr/BazagaLM24a}), but they share a common simplifying assumption: evidence is \emph{small}---in fact, it is small enough to fit within an LLM's context window.
 As Biden and Trump's examples showcase, this assumption does not hold for many high-stakes, real-world claims.

 In this work, we propose \system, a fact-verification benchmark in which claims are grounded in evidence deliberately composed from multiple tables and millions of rows.
-Successful verification in \system implicitly requires some form of \textit{executable} reasoning ~\cite{DBLP:journals/tmlr/ChenM0C23} as the evidence is too large to naively ``read'', consume and combine.
-Each claim is paired with a unique database (out of 80) that contains, on average, 11 tables and 4.5M records, mirroring the scale and complexity of real-world fact-checking.
+Successful verification in \system implicitly requires some form of \textit{executable} reasoning ~\cite{DBLP:journals/tmlr/ChenM0C23} as the evidence is too large to naively ``read'', consume, and combine.
+Each claim is paired with a unique database---out of 80 in total---that corresponds to an evidence context of roughly 110M tokens.
+More specifically, each claim involves 11 tables and 4.5M records on average, reflecting the scale and complexity of real-world fact-checking.

+The remainder of the paper is organized as follows.
+Section~\ref{sec:related} reviews existing fact-checking benchmarks.
+Sections~\ref{sec:benchmark}--\ref{sec:splits} describe the full benchmark construction pipeline, including claim generation, quality control with LLM judges, and dataset splits.
+We then evaluate 30 LLMs under a specific neuro-symbolic architecture in Section~\ref{sec:eval}, before concluding the paper in Section~\ref{sec:conclusion}.